The final draft version to be endorsed by the ATLAS II participants will be placed here.

 In order to satisfy public confidence, a decision-making model (if this is required) such as an MSMs demands a sufficiently unrestricted membership, as well as efficient processes and clarity of scope.
 Meeting these requirements offers a process that cannot be legitimately excluded from consideration in government and other high-level public policy development sector.

-The Group recognises that the use of the MSM, especially within the implementation context of ICANN, is more time consuming than less-inclusive approaches to decision making.
+The Group recognizes that the use of the MSM, especially within the implementation context of ICANN, might be more time consuming than less-inclusive approaches to decision making.
 However the benefits of legitimacy and inclusiveness far outweigh the difference in pace.
-The greater likelihood that a sufficiently-inclusive MSM will "get things right the first time" and reduce the need for remedial effort outweighs the impulse to exclude stakeholders in the name of expediency.
+The greater likelihood that a sufficiently inclusive MSM will "get things right the first time" and reduce the need for remedial effort outweighs the impulse to exclude stakeholders in the name of expediency.

 The Group determined that accountability should be seen not only as a tool for transparency, but an effective way to hold intervening parties responsible of their actions.
 The challenge remains on designing a mechanism or structure that will be able to implement these measures in a manner that maintains (and indeed enhances) public trust.

 Issues related to conflicts of interest must be addressed directly.
-In the ICANN model, disclosure of interests has traditionally been sufficient, enabling conflicted parties to remain as active participants in decision making that directly affects their business relationships.
-(Indeed, this practise has enabled some ICANN stakeholders to accused of being on "both sides of the table" during contract negotiations.)
+In the ICANN model, disclosure of interests via the Statement of Interest (SOI) has traditionally been sufficient, enabling conflicted parties to remain as active participants in decision making that directly affects their business relationships.
+(Indeed, this practise has enabled some ICANN stakeholders to be accused of being on "both sides of the table" during contract negotiations.)

 Furthermore, in the interests of maximum clarity, declarations of potential conflict must be repeated by the affected individuals each time that a vote or gathering of consensus takes place.